sambyers/mm-remote-theme-test/_posts/2020-10-13-mdt-and-tig-stack.md

 ---
 _Using the TIG stack to consume and visualize MDT_

-## Model-Driven Telemetry
+## Model-driven Telemetry

-Model-Driven telemetry or MDT is streamed or polled operational data from systems structured by a certain data model.
+Model-driven telemetry or MDT is streamed or polled operational data from systems structured by a certain data model.
 Streamed data is emitted from a system and transported to a receiver either when something changes or at an interval.
 Polled data is retrieved by a receiver from a system at an interval.
 A data model describes how data is represented and accessed.

 In more concrete terms, the data models used for MDT are YANG data models.
 YANG is a data modeling language used to model configuration and state data on network systems.
 Refer to RFC 6020 for the details.
 The transport mechanisms for MDT are typically raw TCP or gRPC (HTTP/2).
 They can both be wrapped in TLS.
 The data is encoded in Google protocol buffers.